 Tax Relief Available for California Wildfire Victims

 The IRS has granted victims of the California wildfires more time to file various individual and business tax returns and make tax payments.
-Victims of the fires that began on August 14 have until December 15, 2020, to file and pay tax returns and payments due between August 14 and December 14.
-For victims of the wildfires that began on September 4, due dates from September 4 to January 14 are pushed back to January 15, 2021.
+Specifically, victims of the fires that began on July 14 have until November 15, 2021, to file and pay tax returns and payments due between July 14 and November 14.

-The due date for quarterly payroll and excise tax returns normally due on November 2, 2020, are extended for wildfire victims, too.
-For victims of the August wildfires, penalties on payroll and excise tax deposits due from August 14 to August 30 will also be waived as long as the deposits were made by August 31, 2020.
-Likewise, victims of the September wildfires can avoid these penalties due from September 4 to September 20 if the deposits were made by September 21, 2020.
-Various other due dates for business tax filings and payments are extended, too.
+The due date for quarterly payroll and excise tax returns normally due on August 2, 2021, are extended for wildfire victims, too.
+Penalties on payroll and excise tax deposits due from July 14 to July 28 will also be waived as long as the deposits were made by July 29, 2021.

 Taxpayers don't need to contact the IRS to get this relief.
 However, if an affected person receives a late filing or late payment penalty notice from the IRS, he or she should call the number on the notice to have the penalty abated.